Important Financial Aid Policies

 For purposes of Academic Progress measurement, all issues of grading policy, Grade Point Average (GPA) calculation, attendance, etc. are calculated in accordance with the general academic policies of Palm Beach State College, except as may be noted below.

-Academic Progress shall be measured at the end of each academic year (end of the Spring semester).
+Academic Progress shall be measured at the end of each payment period.

 Completed/Attempted Credit Hours